What is hepatitis?

 Hepatitis A virus (HAV) is present in the faeces of infected persons and is most often transmitted through consumption of contaminated water or food.
 Certain sex practices can also spread HAV.
 Infections are in many cases mild, with most people making a full recovery and remaining immune from further HAV infections.
 However, HAV infections can also be severe and life threatening.
 Most people in areas of the world with poor sanitation have been infected with this virus.
 Safe and effective vaccines are available to prevent HAV.

 Hepatitis B virus (HBV) is transmitted through exposure to infective blood, semen, and other body fluids.
 HBV can be transmitted from infected mothers to infants at the time of birth or from family member to infant in early childhood.
 Transmission may also occur through transfusions of HBV-contaminated blood and blood products, contaminated injections during medical procedures, and through injection drug use.
 HBV also poses a risk to healthcare workers who sustain accidental needle stick injuries while caring for infected-HBV patients.
-A safe and effective vaccine is available to prevent HBV.
+Safe and effective vaccines are available to prevent HBV.

-Hepatitis C virus (HCV) is mostly also transmitted through exposure to infective blood.
+Hepatitis C virus (HCV) is mostly transmitted through exposure to infective blood.
 This may happen through transfusions of HCV-contaminated blood and blood products, contaminated injections during medical procedures, and through injection drug use.
 Sexual transmission is also possible, but is much less common.
 There is no vaccine for HCV.

 Hepatitis D virus (HDV) infections occur only in those who are infected with HBV.
 The dual infection of HDV and HBV can result in a more serious disease and worse outcome.
-Safe and effective hepatitis B vaccines provide protection from HDV infection.
+Hepatitis B vaccines provide protection from HDV infection.

-Hepatitis E virus (HEV), like HAV, is mostly transmitted through consumption of contaminated water or food.
+Hepatitis E virus (HEV) is mostly transmitted through consumption of contaminated water or food.
 HEV is a common cause of hepatitis outbreaks in developing parts of the world and is increasingly recognized as an important cause of disease in developed countries.
 Safe and effective vaccines to prevent HEV infection have been developed but are not widely available.